karsonkalt/onrotation_server/devnotes.md

 6. I Used a LinkedList format to iterate throught the track order and solve the issue with an ordered list in SQL.
 This allows me to keep records in any order, but they enforce uniqueness of TracklistTrack `id`.
 I built a method to loop through and search for the next item.
 7. Used ApplicationRecord class to build find_random that abstracts child classname and returns a random instance for all items in db.
 8. Used instance variable to reduce n+1 queries when eagerly loading and counting data to not hit the db again.
 (Tracklists)
+9. Deeply nested JSON using ActiveModel Serializer
+10. Using each_serializer for array
+11. Using multiple serializers for each model.